AmrGamalN/job/README.md

 Add their work experiences, skills, and personal details Control profile visibility (Public, Friends Only, or Private)

--Job Search & Filtering
+- Job Search & Filtering
-Users can search and filter job listings in real time using GraphQL, based on:
+Users can search and filter job listings in real time using GraphQL, based on: Locationو Salaryو Duration (Full-time / Part-time), Job Type / Industry
-📍 Location
-💰 Salary
-🕒 Duration (Full-time / Part-time)
-🏢 Job Type / Industry

 - Job Applications & Tracking
 Users can apply for jobs directly and track the status of each application, including: